-- The SEND Specialist Service Team which gives us access to specialist teachers.
-The LEA currently funds this. - A limited amount of Educational Psychologist time is allocated to the school.
-The Inclusion Leader and SENCo decide upon priorities for this involvement as it is so limited. - The Community Paediatric Service liaises with the Head teacher or SENCo when they carry out school medicals. - Education Welfare Officer liaises with the school once a term. - School calls on other agencies as and when appropriate e.g. Physiotherapist, Occupational Therapist, Speech and Language Therapist, Visually Impaired Service, Hearing Impaired Service and CAMHS.
+- A limited amount of SEND Specialist Service Team time which gives us access to specialist teachers.
+The LA currently funds this. - A limited amount of Educational Psychologist time is allocated to the school and the SENCo helps to decide upon priorities for this involvement. - The Community Paediatric Service liaises with the Head teacher or SENCo when they carry out school medicals. - Local Authority Attendance Officer liaises with the school once a term. - School calls on other agencies as and when appropriate e.g. Physiotherapist, Occupational Therapist, Speech and Language Therapist, Visually Impaired Service, Hearing Impaired Service, Emotional Health and Wellbeing Service, Early Intervention Services and CAMHS.
 Parents' consent and help is obtained for these referrals.